Spangdahlem Air Base: 52d Tactical Fighter Wing

 In May 1995 Major Grey Lowry was killed when his 53d Fighter Squadron F-15C crashed at Spangdahlem AFB.
 Investigation showed that during routine maintenance, mechanics had crossed and mis-connected the control rods.
 One of the mechanics, TSgt.
 Thomas Mueller, was charged with negligent homicide and killed himself during his military trial.

 The 52d made history in 1997 with its first-ever deployment to a former Warsaw Pact nation.
-In September the 52d participated in EAGLE’S TALON-97, the first bilateral exercise involving US and Polish Air Forces.
+In September, the 52d participated in EAGLE’S TALON-97, the first bilateral exercise involving US and Polish Air Forces.
 Units from the 52d deployed under the air expeditionary force (AEF) doctrine and formed the 52d Air Expeditionary Wing, operating out of Powidz AB, Krzesiny AB, and Poznan, Poland.

 Mission change

-During the second quarter of FY 99, the 52nd witnessed the inactivation of the 53rd Fighter Squadron.
-The 53d had called Spangdahlem Air Base home since February 1994 when the squadron moved from Bitburg Air Base.
+During the second quarter of Fiscal Year 1999, the 52nd witnessed the inactivation of the 53rd Fighter Squadron.
+The 53d had called Spangdahlem Air Base home since February 1994, when the squadron moved from Bitburg Air Base.
 As the squadron prepared for its inactivation in March 1999, all of the F-15s were transferred to the 1st Fighter Wing at Langley AFB, Virginia (USA), or to the 48th Fighter Wing at RAF Lakenheath, United Kingdom.

 In April 2010, the wing's strength was reduced by one third.
 20 F-16Cs were flown to the 148th Fighter Wing, Minnesota Air National Guard and one F-16 was transferred to Edwards Air Force Base, California.
 All aircraft were from the 22nd Fighter Squadron.
 As a result of the drawdown of F-16s, the 22d and 23d Fighter Squadrons were inactivated on 13 August 2010 and formed a single "new" squadron, the 480th Fighter Squadron.
 In February 2012, it was announced that the 81st Fighter Squadron would be inactivated in 2013, leaving the 52d Fighter Wing with just one squadron.

-In February 2015, the 354th Fighter Squadron was deployed from Davis-Monthan Air Force Base to Spangdahlem in support of Operation Atlantic Resolve with twelve A-10Cs and approximately 300 airmen.
-The unit will train alongside NATO allies and deploy to locations in Eastern European NATO nations to further enhance interoperability.
+In February 2015, the 354th Fighter Squadron was deployed from Davis-Monthan Air Force Base to Spangdahlem in support of Operation Atlantic Resolve, with twelve A-10Cs and approximately 300 airmen.
+The unit trained alongside NATO allies and was deployed to locations in Eastern European NATO nations, to further enhance interoperability.
 The A-10s were the first of several theater security package deployments to Europe, U.S. Air Force officials said, adding that rotations generally will last six months, depending on mission and United States European Command requirements.